PharmGKB/PharmCAT/docs/using/Running-PharmCAT.md

 ### Research-Only Options

-PharmCAT has two options that enables functionality meant for **resarch use only**!
+PharmCAT has two options that enables functionality meant for **research use only**!

 #### Calling combination and partial alleles